How to Sprint Faster

 - Swing those arms.
 Make an L shape with your arms.
 Pump your fist as high as your chin and pump your elbow back as far as possible for momentum.

 - Conserve energy.
 You’ve got your stride and your arm swing.
 Any other motion just wastes precious energy.
 That includes unnecessary tension in any other muscle groups.
 Stretch and shake the tension out of your body before a sprint.

 - Sprint short distances.
 To maximize speed you want to train only when you are the fastest.
 That means you should not sprint for longer than 20-30 seconds in one burst.
 After 30 seconds your effort will naturally decrease to submaximal, and you don’t want this.

 - Eat carbs.
 You should consume some complex carbs before your sprint session.
 Consider eating some fruit an hour before training.

-- Look straight ahead.
+- Update: You should be looking down in the drive phase of the race but slowly start to look forward after about 30m.
 Looking anywhere else will make your body want to run in that direction, which is wasted energy.
-That includes looking down.
+That includes looking down after the 30m mark.
 Do you want to run down into the ground or in a straight line, straight ahead?
 Right.
 So don’t look down.
 Looking down also impairs your breathing.

 - Harmonize your breathing.
 Rather than breathing randomly, you should breathe in with your nose and out with your mouth in a steady rhythm with your strides.
 Find a rhythm that works best for you and stick with it long enough to make it natural.

 - Lift weights.
-You might be surprised to know that all of the muscles in your body are required for sprinting, with the possible exception of the biceps which really aren’t good for much except chin ups.
+You might be surprised to know that all of the muscles in your body are required for sprinting, with the possible exception of the biceps which really aren’t good for much except chin ups and curls.

 - Hamstrings are the most important muscle for a fast sprint.